 You can set the form title from the setting option.
 Click on the setting option from the left dashboard and then add a form title and description.
 Then you can add the submit button and submit the processing text.
 Add submit button CSS classes and enable anti-spam protection, dynamic field population, and AJAX submission.

 When your form is ready click on the Save button to save your form.

 Now go to WPForms > All Forms to see all of your created forms.
 Here you can see your created form with a shortcode.
 You need to copy the shortcode and then integrate your form with Elementor using that shortcode.

 Add WPForms shortcode in Elementor

-Create a section by clicking on the “+” icon and choose a column for the form. and now from the left dashboard search for the shortcode widgets and drag the widgets and drop it to your created section.
+Create a section by clicking on the “+” icon and choosing a column for the form. and now from the left dashboard search for the shortcode widgets and drag the widgets and drop it to your created section.

 Now copy the shortcode of your created form from WpForms> All forms and paste the shortcode here.

 Paste the shortcode and your form will be added.
 Now you can use the Elementor advance setting option to style your form.
-You can see our tutorial to learn how Elementor advance setting option works.
+You can see our tutorial to learn how the Elementor advance setting option works.

 If you like this article please like our Facebook page to stay connected.